Fall Hiking: How to Dress and What to Pack

 In the summer we generally pick pants that are so thin we can hardly feel them.
 Even getting wet is not a problem as they usually can dry in no time.
 But it all changes when the temperature drops.
 Wet legs combined with strong, cold wind is not fun.
 Even dry but thin pants might not be all that pleasant when hiking over some exposed ridges.
 Additionally, the problem with getting your pants wet in heavy rain is not just wet legs but that the water flows freely into your boots soaking them from inside.
 Been there, done that.
 Don’t want to repeat it so I carry a pair of waterproof pants for cold and wet weather.

 It might be a good option to wear a pair of thicker fabric pants, like softshell kind which provides extra wind and cold protection but are still breathable and comfortable.
 Just remember that jeans are never a good option for hiking – they are heavy and dry forever when wet.
 In bad weather, they could even be a factor in risking hypothermia.

 Footwear for fall hiking:

 Fall means beautiful color-changing leaves… but it also means those leaves fall and make paths slippery.
 Add rain to it and you need to be seriously careful.
 Sometimes, especially in the morning or higher up, we can encounter iced frost or even snow.
 Choose only hiking shoes or boots with very good, rugged soles providing good traction.
 Additionally, you probably want a better water protection than in the summer.

 I love hiking in my Salomon boots, but I know a lot of folks prefer lower shoes.
 If you have no issues with ankles and the trail is easy – go ahead, choose whatever you want.
 You might want to wear gaiters with your low hiking shoes to keep any debris out, though.
-Remember about layering your socks – first a wicking synthetic liner and then a wool sock to provide amortization and prevent blisters.
+Remember about layering your socks – first a wicking synthetic liner and then a wool sock to provide amortization, prevent blisters, and provide temperature insulation.